dr-gazpacho/cruisebound-takehome-mk/README.md

 1. Stand up the app on the dev server with `npm run dev`
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Testing

+There's only a few unit tests for some utils.
+Run them with `npm test`.
+Overall, I like writing code in the style of functional programming.
+In a perfect world during integration or E2E testing, I'd also run some simulated user tests e.g. Playwright or Cypress.

 ## Features

 - The app fetches a static list of sailings from a test endpoint which are then rendered on teh screen